rebelsky/le21/_assignments/reading-01.md

   You may consult other students as appropriate.
 If you receive help from anyone, make sure to acknowledge them in your responses.
 submitting: |
-  Please post to the appropriate channel on our Team.
+  Please post to the appropriate channels on our Team.
 link: true
 ---
 **Background**: One of the primary tasks of Grinnell's _Tutorial_